kirilinsky/kirilinsky/README.md

 # Sup, Kirill here ⌑

 I build things.
 Sometimes they work.

-Lead Frontend Engineer (8+ yrs) — TS, React, Next.js, CSS, A11y, and CI platforms.
-I care about inclusive software, thoughtful APIs, and developer experience that does not get in the way.

 ### What I'm into

 * 🤖 `AI` — trying to use it before it uses me